|Home - Membership - History - Activities - Plants Info - What's Blooming - Our publications - Rainfall|

 BURTON MESA CHAPARRAL

-INTRODUCTION: This page has been called "What's Blooming" since the website began (in 2000).
-It originally posted pictures of plants endemic to the Burton Mesa Chaparral (BMC) that were found blooming at the Chaparral Botanic Garden (CBG).
-Beginning Sept 2015, in recognition that local endemic botanic specimens can be found in several places outside the CBG, such as the Burton Mesa Ecological Reserve; and that as plants go through the seasons, photos of them without blooms may be of interest, the page will evolve to represent native plants blooming and not blooming, that are found inside and outside the botanic garden.
+ABOUT THIS PAGE: This page has been called "What's Blooming" since the website began (in 2000).
+It originally posted pictures of plants endemic to the Burton Mesa Chaparral (BMC) that were found blooming at the Burton Mesa Chaparral Garden (BMCG).
+Beginning Sept 2015, in recognition that local endemic botanic specimens can be found in several places outside the CBG, such as the Burton Mesa Ecological Reserve; and that as plants go through the seasons, photos of them without blooms may be of interest, the page is evolving to represent native plants blooming and not blooming, that are found inside and outside the botanic garden.
 Eventually there will be a link to show non-native plants that have succeeded in the Mediterranean climate at the City of Lompoc Drought Tolerant Garden and Beattie Park.

 Drought affected the number of blooms seen in 2013 through 2015.
 Some species, like Rush-Rose (see 2012 photos farther below) were not seen blooming (or were not photographed) since 2012.
 Others, like the Lompoc Monkey Flower, manage to bloom abundantly, despite the drought.
 In 2016, rainfall was higher, and many plants bloomed that year and into the present.